thomasebsmith/recipes/README.md

 # Recipes
 **Recipes** is a recipe book website.
-It is written in Rust, and it uses SQLite (via SQLx) and Axum.
+It is written in Rust, and it uses SQLite (via SQLx) and Axum internally.

-It is designed for limited-resource deployment, such as on a Raspberry Pi.
+It is designed for good performance in limited-resource deployments, such as on Raspberry Pis.

 It was originally created by Thomas Smith.